 The purpose of this page is to describe the format and editorial content of the I.S.S.E.S.
 Bulletin, so that you can decide whether the material will be of interest to you.
 If you decide to join the International Stationary Steam Engine Society (I.S.S.E.S.), you will receive four issues of the I.S.S.E.S.
 Bulletin.
-Also, you will be entitled to purchase Stationary Power, the Journal of the International Stationary Steam Engine Society, which contains more detailed and extensive studies of stationary steam engines.

-I.S.S.E.S.
+Each issue of the I.S.S.E.S.
 Bulletin contains 60 pages measuring

 The I.S.S.E.S.
 Bulletin is truly an international publication, with articles devoted to stationary steam engines located in Great Britain, the USA, Europe, Australia, New Zealand, and Asia.
 The large majority of the articles are devoted to steam in the British Isles and the United States, and the articles focus primarily on reciprocating stationary and marine steam engines.
 Considerable coverage, however, is also given to steam turbines, boilers: auxiliaries, and the machines powered by steam engines, e.g.. electric generators, pumps, mine ventilating fans and hoists.
 Very little editorial coverage is given to railway locomotives and model engines, since these are the focus of several other excellent publications.